With millions of blogs and websites out there, how do you find the top websites for Millennials and best websites for 20-somethings?

 First — What makes me an expert on the top websites for Millennials and best blogs for twenty year olds?

-Well, I’ve had the honor of running one for the last six years here at All Groan Up that has been read by millions of people in 190 countries — with articles like 21 Secrets for your 20s, 25 Signs You’re Having a Quarter Life Crisis, and 5 Shocking Statistics About Actual “Millennial Problems” going viral on the Interwebs.
+Well, I’ve had the honor of running one for the last seven years here at All Groan Up that has been read by millions of people in 190 countries — with articles like 21 Secrets for your 20s, 25 Signs You’re Having a Quarter Life Crisis, and 5 Shocking Statistics About Actual “Millennial Problems” going viral on the Interwebs.

 I still can’t believe that I get to write books, encourage, inspire, and speak to Millennials for a living.
 Then as well, speak about how to lead and retain Millennials to leaders seeking to understand them better.